‘I Can’t Do Any Homeschooling When Sick !

 In my homeschool community lately I have heard of quite a few situations where mothers are unable to get any homeschool done.
 One mum had a heart attack, another mother’s husband and son were involved in a serious car accident and another mum’s baby died.
 Other mother’s I know have had to fight cancer and have chemotherapy; some suffer daily with chronic illness and pain.
 In each of these situations a solution for their inability to homeschool was not in the foreseeable future.

 These mums are heroes.
 They want to make sure their children are still getting the best and they continue to pour out much of themselves, often pushing themselves beyond their own limits.
-This false perception denies reality and eventually the wheels fall off the homeschool wagon and they need to make a few decisions about what direction their children’s home education needs to take.
+This ‘soldiering on’ mentality eventually fails and the wheels fall off the homeschool wagon: it’s time to face reality and make a few decisions about what direction a child’s home education needs to take.

 Coping Strategies For Homeschooling When Sick

 It’s been six weeks for me since the wheels fell off my wagon and I was diagnosed with a serious illness.
 It took me a while to work out what was wrong and accept I just needed to rest and get better.
 Although I’m still in the midst of this trial, I’ve learnt a few lessons observing my children and I’ve gleaned wisdom from others who have been there done that.
 Now I am starting to improve somewhat I’d like to share some coping strategies for homeschooling when sick:

 - Eliminate The Unnecessary – I’m amazed how I’ve been able to cut my workload down by more than half.
 Many things I used to do are being done by my husband and kids – they even do grocery shopping – and many things have just remained undone.
 I’ve had to put things on hold.
 I assess as I go and just do what I can.
 I’ve been saying no to a lot of things.